 - An overview of the number of members the association has and what percentage of the members are active students at OsloMet

 - An overview of the association's sub-groups, if any, or, if the association is a sub-group of another association, this other association's objectives

 - The organisation number, if relevant.

-HiOA can demand documentation of the information provided by the associations in connection with recognition.
-The university college reserves the right to demand that information about the percentage of student members in an association be documented by comparing the association's membership register with HiOA's student register.
+OsloMet can demand documentation of the information provided by the associations in connection with recognition.
+The university reserves the right to demand that information about the percentage of student members in an association be documented by comparing the association's membership register with OsloMet's student register.

 In the event of discrepancy between information provided by the association and the outcome of the control, such discrepancies must be clarified further before the association can re-apply for recognition as a student association.

 OsloMet reserves the right to demand further information from the association if such information is necessary in order to consider an application for recognition.